VikeLabs/maps/README.md

 ### Troubleshooting

+- Make sure you have [docker](https://docs.docker.com/get-docker/) installed (WSL2 backend for windows)
 - Make sure your current directory is the root of the project.
 - Make sure there is nothing else running on port 5432.